 This is one of the few crypto projects originating from India.
 It gave the Matic Network team some extra challenges due to the regulatory uncertainties in the country.
 India has banned and unbanned cryptocurrencies several times in the past five years.

 Since India is quite an unknown territory in the crypto industry, Matic Network didn’t have access to big VC firms either.
-The early stages of the project were tough.
+The early stages of the project were challenging.
 There wasn’t much funding available.

 Things started to change in 2019.
 Matic Network received funding from Coinbase Ventures, which is one of the best-known VC firms.
-The MainNet Alpha version was also released with fresh partnerships.
+The MainNet Alpha version was also released with new partnerships.
 You can read more from this recap.

 The key event of 2019 was the Initial Exchange Offering (IEO).
 It was hosted on the Binance Launchpad in April.
 Matic Network sold 19% of issued tokens (1.9 billion of 10 billion) for investors.
 The MATIC token ended up being the best-performing Binance Launchpad IEO of 2019.